risingwavelabs/rfcs/rfcs/0080-mview-rec-for-ts-query.md

 ## Designs

-### Materialized View Recommandation and Selection
+### Materialized View Recommendation and Selection

 This is a very ideal solution, where users directly submit their parameterized serving queries to us instead of the definition of materialized views.